 - avoid lighting bonfires, especially while pollution levels are high

-- walk or cycle rather than using your car
+- walk or cycle rather than drive

-- avoid overfilling the petrol tank and spilling petrol - this evaporates and releases hydrocarbons that are toxic and form ozone
+- avoid overfilling the petrol tank and spilling petrol, this evaporates and releases hydrocarbons that are toxic and form ozone